AKASHAorg/akasha-core/apps/moderation/Readme.md

 The core components include:

-### Content List
+> ### Content List
-A scrollable list of entries. [view](./src/components/content-list.tsx)
+> A scrollable list of entries.

-### Content Tab
+> ### Content Tab
-Switch like component that controls the view between pending and moderated items. [view](./src/components/content-tab.tsx)
+> Switch like component that controls the view between pending and moderated items.

-### Prompt Authentication
+> ### Prompt Authentication
-Blocks access to the moderation app for unauthenticated users. [view](./src/components/prompt-authentication.tsx)
+> Blocks access to the moderation app for unauthenticated users.

-### Prompt Authorization
+> ### Prompt Authorization
-Blocks access to the moderation app for unauthorized users. [view](./src/components/prompt-authorization.tsx)
+> Blocks access to the moderation app for unauthorized users.

 ## Services

 These are methods that interact with, modify and/enrich data from the API or affect the overall behaviour of components.
-They include [Posting service](./src/services/posting-service.ts), [Routing service](./src/services/routing-service.ts)
+They include `Posting service`, `Routing service`